Financial-Times/origami-website/_components/contributing.md

 ### Make a proposal
 For the Origami team to oversee a components' maintenance, a proposal needs to be made.
-You can find information about that process in the <a href="https://github.com/Financial-Times/origami-proposals/" class="o-typography-link--external" target="_blank" rel="noopener">origami-proposals</a> project board.
+You can find information about that process in the <a href="https://github.com/Financial-Times/origami-proposals/" class="o-typography-link--external" target="_blank" rel="noopener">origami-proposals</a> project board, where all proposals are logged.

-After the team has reviewed the proposal, and if it has been accepted, we will take responsibility for this component and build it for you.
+After the team has reviewed and accepted the proposal, according to the project guidelines, we will take responsibility for this component and build it for you.

 ### Build an independent component
 If would like to create a component that you don't expect the team to maintain, such as an experimental or product-specific component, there are minimum requirements that need to be present.
 These requirements allow any component to be picked up by the registry and ensure consistency across all components' behaviour.